 - While the batter rests, add the oil to the wells of the muffin tin.
-Look to have around 3mm of oil per well – for our muffin tin, that's 1.5 tbsp of oil.
+There should be around 3mm of oil per well – for our muffin tin, that's 1.5 tbsp of oil.

 - Put the muffin tin in the oven until the oil is smoking hot – this may take around 10 minutes, but keep an eye on it.

-- As soon as possible, get the filled tin back into the oven.
+- As soon as possible, put the filled tin back into the oven.
 Leave the Yorkshire puddings to bake for 15 minutes.

 - After 15 minutes, turn the oven temperature down to gas mark 5 / 190c / 375f and leave in the oven for another 15 minutes.

 - Take the tin out of the oven and leave to rest on the side for a further 15-30 minutes.
-The centre of your Yorkshires may be a bit gooey, but resting will allow them to firm up!
+The centre of the Yorkshires may be a bit gooey, but resting will allow them to firm up.
+This is really important.

-- For gluten free Yorkshire puddings, just drop the plain flour and double the chickpea flour.
+- For gluten free Yorkshire puddings, double the chickpea flour.
 There will be a slight chickpea flavour.

 - Turmeric is optional, but it helps to create the yellow colour that Yorkshires typically have.

-- Aquafaba is the water that beans are cooked in (found in tins of chickpeas) – you can read more about this further up in the recipe.
+- Aquafaba is the water that beans are cooked in (found in tins of chickpeas) – you can read more about this further up in the post.

 - Resting the batter for 15 minutes will be fine, but if you have the time you can rest for a few hours or even overnight.
 If resting overnight, simply cover and put in the fridge, then bring back up to room temperature before using.